louis77/pg2sqlite/README.md

       Confirm prompts with Y, useful if used in script --verify
       Verify that the number of rows inserted into SQLite equals the number of rows loaded from Postgres.
 In case of failure, exits with status code 2
+  --strict
+      Use STRICT table option for SQLite, see https://www.sqlite.org/stricttables.html
  ```

 ### Example